CritFailMods/Icarus-Mods/README.md

 * Fuel can cost reduced from 25 ingots to 10
 * Recipe cost reductions for various T4 crafting stations and items (mostly less Electronics)
 * New recipes for Composite Paste to use Ingots instead of ore (in case you already smelted it all)
+* New recipes using Fur!
+Now you can use your extra Fur to craft: fiber, rope, fertilizer and organic resin!
+* New Biofuel recipe using Exotic Ore!
+Completely fill a 20L biofuel can in only 8 ticks with Exotic Ore and Oxygen Buff Paste
+* Adjusted some of the Pastes at the Herbalism Bench to no longer require Sponges and instead use more Oxite

 **ITEM REWARDS: (included with FHComplete and FHCrops&Carcasses)**
 * Grown crop yields increased